Settlement Engagement and Transition Support (SETS) Program

-SETS is an enhanced version of the Settlement Grants program.
+SETS is an enhanced version of the former Settlement Grants program.
 A policy review and independent evaluation of Settlement Grants found that the program provides effective early intervention that contributes to clients achieving full participation in society as soon as possible.
 Enhancements were made to the program to ensure that grant funding continues to:

 - appropriately deliver against the Government’s policy objectives, in particular English, education and employment (the 3Es);